Dysplasia and Anal Cancer Services

 What happens there?

-Patients are initially assessed for anal pre-cancers and anal cancer, using a variety of techniques including anal Pap smears, detection of High Risk HPV and high resolution anoscopy.
-Please note that this both a research and clinical facility.
+Patients are initially assessed for anal pre-cancers and anal cancer, using a variety of techniques including anal cytology, detection of High Risk HPV and high resolution anoscopy.
+Please note that this is a research, clinical and teaching facility and we frequently have training personnel in attendance.

 Where can I get further information?